 Outpatient rehab offers flexibility and ongoing support while the individual works to maintain recovery.

 Medication-assisted treatment (MAT) combines behavioral therapy and medications to treat addiction.
-MAT has been proven effective for treating opioid, alcohol, and other use disorders.
+MAT has been proven effective for treating opioid, alcohol, and other substance use disorders.
 Medications can help to manage withdrawal symptoms, reduce cravings, and prevent relapse.

 Other therapies, such as family therapy and group counseling, can provide additional support and resources for those in recovery.